jedib0t/go-pretty/table/README.md

 +-----+------------+-----------+--------+-----------------------------+
 ```

-A demonstration of all the capabilities can be found here: [demo](demo)
+A demonstration of all the capabilities can be found here: [../cmd/demo-table](../cmd/demo-table)

 Documentation: [GoDoc](https://godoc.org/github.com/jedib0t/go-pretty/table)